nooxx/WebAuthn/README.md

 $assertion = new AssertionValidation(new JsonTransport($request->json()->all()));
 ```

-For example, you may manually authenticate a user with its WebAuthn Credentials `AssertionValidator` pipeline.
-We can just type-hint a pipeline in a Controller action argument and Laravel will automatically inject the instance to it.
+Going back to the pipeline usage, let's imagine you want to manually authenticate a user with its WebAuthn Credentials.
+For that, you can type-hint the `AssertionValidator` pipeline in a Controller action argument and Laravel will automatically inject the instance to it.

 ```php
 use Laragear\WebAuthn\Assertion\Validator\AssertionValidation;